 The trail climbs over a low ridge and crosses another creek before joining the Hollow Tree Trail.
 The redwoods get smaller after the initial descent, but it’s still an extraordinary forest.
 As you walk along the creek you’re enveloped by remarkably rich green foliage that rises high above you.
 Late on a summer day the woods are lit up by the golden late-afternoon sunshine, making this stretch extra scenic.
 Opal Creek burbles next to the trail.

-The trail ends at the paved North Escape Road.
+The trail ends at the paved North Escape Road, which was built in 1935 to allow campers to escape the park in case of a forest fire.
 Turn right and cross an auto bridge.
-The Skyline-to-the-Sea Trail resumes to your right, but it's easier and more scenic to just stay on the road.
+The Skyline-to-the-Sea Trail resumes to your right, but it’s easier and more scenic to just stay on the road.
 The shady road, covered with redwood needles, alternates between old growth and second growth forest but is pleasant throughout.
 After the intersection with the Sequoia Trail, the woods improve and the road passes some now-closed campgrounds and day use areas.
 The redwoods get progressively more impressive as you approach the Visitor Center, culminating in the roadside Stanford Group.

 © 2006, 2009, 2012, 2017 David Baselt